kwonus/Quelle-Obsolete/Quelle-Developer-Notes.md

 ADD specialized fragments to Quelle 2.0
 ========================================
+! (reve)
-/SYMbol/	(any punctuation or symbol / i.e non-alpha-numeric) /PUNCtuation/	(any punctuation or symbol / i.e non-alpha-numeric) /,./	(comma or period)
+/SYMbol/	(any non-punctuation symbol / i.e non-alpha-numeric) /PUNCtuation/	(any punctuation / i.e non-alpha-numeric)
+/,./	(comma or period)
 /EoV/	(end of verse)
 /BoV/	(beginning of verse)